The SDK V3 Package

-The SDK V3 package that you receive from Binah.ai includes a unique License Key and Product ID.
+The SDK V3 package you receive from Binah.ai includes the following:

-The License Key is used to activate any new device is in the following format:
+- The License Key, used to activate any new device is in the following format:

-Any end-user device that activates the application for the first time sends its device's unique identifier to our license service, and your activation counter is increased by 1.
+- Any end-user device that activates the application for the first time sends its device's unique identifier to our license service, and the activation counter is increased by 1.

-When the activations counter reaches the maximum limit, the SDK will not work with any additional devices.
+- When the activations counter reaches the maximum limit, the SDK does not work with any additional devices.

-When your contract expires, the SDK will not work with any end-user device.
+- When a contract expires, the SDK does not work with any end-user device.

 - An internet connection is also needed so the SDK can sync with our license service every 4 days.

 Our SDK also periodically checks the expiration date of your contract expiration date.
 When the license expires, our SDK stops working with the devices.